The PHE Will End May 11

 What Ending the PHE Means for DMEPOS Suppliers

-There are several provisions which impact the DMEPOS industry tied to the duration of the PHE.
+There are several provisions that impact the DMEPOS industry tied to the duration of the PHE.
 With the official ending of the PHE now in sight, most of those provisions and waivers that are still in place will end on May 11, 2023.
 Those waivers impacted signature/documentation requirements, reimbursement methodology, and modified medical policies (LCD), etc. A full list of all waivers can be found here, and the waivers specific to DMEPOS suppliers can be found here.

 For those beneficiaries that received equipment with a waiver, we are still awaiting direction from CMS.
 When we met with CMS in the past to share concerns regarding patients in the post-PHE transition, CMS representatives indicated they would provide ample time with instruction.
 Once we receive this direction from CMS and the local DME MACs, we will provide the information to the supplier community.